-I am a postdoctoral lecturer in the Thinking Matters program at Stanford University.
-I will be on research sabbatical in Fall 2017; in 2018 I will be co-teaching the Worlds of Sound: Learning to Listen and 100,000 Years of War.
+I am a postdoctoral teaching fellow in the Thinking Matters program at Stanford University.
+I will be co-teaching Breaking Codes, Finding Patterns in the fall of 2018, and Worlds of Sound: Learning to Listen in 2019.
 In the 2016-2017 school year I co-taught the Breaking Codes, Findings Patterns; Why So Few?
 Gender and Diversity in Leadership; and Food Talks: The Language of Food courses.
 2017-2018 I taught Worlds of Sound: Learning to Listen and 100,000 Years of War.
 I received my bachelor's degree in Anthropology and Language, Cognition, and Computation (Independent Major) from Vassar College in 2009 and my master's degree in Linguistics from UC Berkeley in 2011.
 I completed my Ph.D. in Linguistics at UC Berkeley in 2016.

 I study the interaction of language and cognition from a cognitive/functional perspective; I study cognitive semantics and my research interests focus on the interaction between metaphor and grammar, co-speech gesture, signed languages, and spatial cognition I am also involved with the MetaNet project, working on developing metaphor and construction analyses in a corpus linguistics approach.